Angelo C. Scott: Years in Early Oklahoma

 When Scott arrived in Oklahoma Territory, an ongoing feud with the Boomers, then led by William Couch, and the settlers who followed the rules of the Land Run was reaching a fever pitch.
 Couch and the Boomers snuck into Oklahoma Territory before the legal date of settlement and divided the land that would become Oklahoma City to fit their vision.
 This caused disputes between the heavily armed Boomers and the legal settlers of Oklahoma Territory, which started on the evening of April 22, 1889.
 Scott settled many of these disputes by gathering settlers together for civil discussion as opposed to bloodshed.
 In one such instance, Scott paid several young boys to run around the town with bells attached to their belts gaining the attention of settlers and leading them toward a town meeting.
 Thousands of settlers would gather in attendance.
 The meeting resulted in the creation of a committee, led by Scott.
 The committee settled land disputes and created outlines for roads and alleys.
 President Benjamin Harrison officially appointed Scott to a board in charge of settling land disputes in 1890.

 After his initial peace keeper days, Scott turned his focus to his law firm, hotel, and the newspaper he founded with his brother, The Oklahoma Times.
 He also helped organize the Oklahoma City Chamber of Commerce, was a charter member of the First Presbyterian Church, and founded the Oklahoma Institute of Arts and Sciences.
 In 1893, Governor Abraham J. Seay appointed him as Oklahoma's executive commissioner to the World's Columbian Exposition in Chicago.
 Scott was elected to the Oklahoma Territorial Legislature's upper house in 1894 subsequently losing reelection in 1897.
-Scott was known for his progressive thinking in early Oklahoma, one such story recounted how Scott stopping a group of white teenagers from abusing a black teenager.
+Scott was known for his progressive thinking in early Oklahoma, one such story recounted Scott stopping a group of white teenagers from abusing a black teenager.
 Scott soon employed this black teenager as well as other members of his family while serving as a mentor to further his education.